VirusTotal/yara/docs/writingrules.rst

         ...
     }

-You can apply both ``private`` and ``global`` modifiers to a rule, resulting a global rule that does not get reported by YARA but must be satisfied.
+You can apply both ``private`` and ``global`` modifiers to a rule, resulting in a global rule that does not get reported by YARA but must be satisfied.

 Rule tags
 ---------

 Another useful feature of YARA is the possibility of adding tags to rules.
-Those tags can be used later to filter YARA's output and show only the rules that you are interesting in.
+Those tags can be used later to filter YARA's output and show only the rules that you are interested in.
 You can add as many tags as you want to a rule, they are declared after the rule identifier as shown below::

     rule TagsExample1 : Foo Bar Baz